NKulling/SWECO25/layer_standardization_example/README.md

 Step 2: Set Up Local Variables

-In the downloaded repository, open the R script [standardization_SWECO25.R](https://github.com/NKulling/SWECO25/blob/main/layer_standardization_example/standardization_SWECO25.R) and set the local variables:
+In the downloaded repository, open the R script [standardization_SWECO25.R](https://github.com/NKulling/SWECO25/blob/main/layer_standardization_example/standardization_SWECO25.R) and set the local variable:

 repo: path to the SWECO25 repository in your local machine

+Step 3: Run the Processing Script

+In your R environment, execute the dataset_processing.R script.
+This script will perform the following processing steps for each input file:

+    Load the raster file.
+    Project the raster to Swiss GCS (LV95).
+    Re-sample the raster to the SWECO grid.
+    Multiply the raster values by 100 and round them.
+    Export the processed raster as a GeoTIFF file.